1565743475626_uri_mh1565743486941.jpg

 I employ a mixed-methods approach in my research.
 I apply methods and techniques such as network analysis, statistical modeling, computational text analysis, and in-depth interviews.

 Cambridge University Press, Element Series on “Organizational Response to Climate Change: Business, Governments, and Nonprofit.”
+With Takumi Shibaike.

 Non-state actors and the democratic quality of global climate change governance